-Acknowledging the surreal experience of the world coming to a standstill in facing what some have called the "crisis of a generation", he said he was fortunate to have had a frontrow seat to how Singaporeans responded to the situation.
+Acknowledging the surreal experience of the world coming to a standstill in facing the "crisis of a generation", he said he was fortunate to have a front-row seat to how Singaporeans responded to the situation.

-He singled out the outbreak in the migrant worker dormitories - "our darkest hour last year" - and how the public and private sectors came together to set up community care facilities in double-quick time.
+He singled out the outbreak in the migrant worker dormitories - "our darkest hour last year" - and how the public and private sectors came together to set up community care facilities in double quick time.